 Rudreshwara (Ramappa) Temple

-The Kakatiya Rudreshwara (Ramappa) Temple, Telangana is a temple complex that shows the characteristics of the temple architecture of the late medieval Kakatiyan kingdom.
+The Kakatiya Rudreshwara (Ramappa) Temple, Telangana, is a temple complex that reflects the temple architecture of the late medieval Kakatiyan kingdom.

-The temples, including the main Shiva temple, stand out for their carving technique of sculptures in gravite and dolerite stone.
-All sculptures express some kind of movement, which is associated with the dance customs in Kakatiyan culture.
-The use of “floating bricks” made the temples earthquake resistant.
+The temples, including the main Shiva temple, stand out for their carving technique of sculptures in granite and dolerite stone.
+All sculptures express some kind of movement associated with the dance customs in Kakatiyan culture.
+The use of “floating bricks” made the temples earthquake-resistant.

-Community Perspective: doable as a day trip from Hyderabad.
+Community Perspective: doable as a day trip from Hyderabad, but it is a long drive as detailed by Els.
 The original nomination consisted of 3 Kakatiya temples, which is still reflected in Zoë’s review below, but only the Ramappa Temple in Palampet has been inscribed.

 Map of Rudreshwara (Ramappa) Temple